Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 ### Using slices to create separate copies of lists

 You would think that omitting both values would be pointless, as that would just be equivalent to the original list, but that's exactly the point.
-By default, `newList = originalList` will just have `newList` point at `originalList`.
-So, any operations performed on the former will actually be done on the latter.
-Since slices return new lists instead of modifying the original, `newList = originalList[:]` will give `newList` a separate copy of the original list, instead of just a reference.
+By default, `newList = originalList` will have `newList` and `originalList` point at the same value – the `=` operator will be reference-based, not value-based.
+So, any operations performed on one will affect both.
+Since slices return new lists instead of modifying the original, `newList = originalList[:]` will have `newList` point at a separate copy.

 ## List Concatenation and List Replication